MrRotella/cordova-plugin-zebra-scanner/README.md

 * [zebraScanner.unsubscribe](#unsubscribe)

 ### startScan
-Starts scanning for bluetooth (possibly USB connected) devices.
-Scanning is expensive so call stopScan() as soon as possible [see [Warning](#warning) above].
+Starts scanning for bluetooth and USB connected devices.
+Scanning is expensive so call stopScan() as soon as possible.
 The method returns all discovered and paired devices.

 ```javascript
 zebraScanner.startScan(successCallback, errorCallback)